 Land Transfer Tax

-A property appraisal will normally cost in the ballpark of $300, but cost can vary depending on the appraiser and your location.
+A property appraisal will typically cost in the ballpark of $300, but can vary depending on the appraiser and your location.
 However, this is an essential step, saving you from borrowing more than you need to, and preventing lenders from giving you too much.

-There is mortgage life insurance, which is designed to ensure the repayment of your mortgage, should anything happen to you.
-Then there is also mortgage loan insurance, which protects the lender against mortgage default.
+Mortgage insurance is not to be confused with mortgage loan insurance, which protects the lender against mortgage default.
 Mortgage loan insurance is required if your down payment is less than 20 per cent of the purchase price.
 Premiums for this type of insurance range from 0.6 per cent to about 4.5 per cent.

 Maintenance and Energy Costs

 It’s easy to forget about the small things when moving, but it’s important to remember they can add up quickly!
-Consider the cost for phone, electricity, and other utility installations and don’t forget about movers, a moving truck and feeding your friends who are helping out!
+Consider the cost of cable, Internet, electricity, natural gas and other utility installations.
+Don’t forget about movers, a moving truck, and feeding your friends who are helping out!